 Today, film for wildlife photography is simply impractical.
 The most obvious reasons are the expense, the space, and the speed of use.
 A stack of CF cards totaling thousands of gigs of memory takes the same space in my bag as a single 36-exposure roll of film – an important factor when hauling a heavy backpack into the field.
 I can shoot dozens of frames in moments during intense periods of animal action without having to think about filling up a card, and can swap out a new memory card in a fraction of the time it takes to load a roll of film into a camera.
 It’s no wonder that wildlife photographers are grateful for today’s digital technology and the myriad problems it solves.

 But while I long ago switched entirely to digital, I have never lost the love for that beautiful look film provides.
 Thankfully, Lightroom makes it easier than ever to mimic the look of film for digital files, and Kirk Mastin of Mastin Labs has perfected the art.

-Over the last year I've been zeroing in on my own Lightroom preset for my wildlife photography.
-With this preset, I've been seeking something that balances the vibrant, crisp, true-to-life look so well loved in today's wildlife photography with the soft subtleties and depth that comes with film.
+I spent about a year zeroing in on my own Lightroom preset for my wildlife photography.
+With this preset, I’ve sought out something that balances the vibrant, crisp, true-to-life look so well loved in today’s wildlife photography with the soft subtleties and depth that comes with film.

 I had already developed two presets for my pet portraiture and honed the film look that I love.
 But my pet portrait presets didn’t translate well to my wildlife photography.
 The vibrancy I love for wildlife can get washed out with my presets and requires more clicks to adjust – something that defeats the purpose of a preset.
 So I worked on a new preset and eventually created a go-to preset that I could click, make any color, tone and exposure corrections, and be done.